The Dining and Drinking Guide to Historic Filipinotown

 The Park’s Finest

-This barbecue joint, opened in 2009 by the Confordia family, is where traditional bbq meets Filipino flavors.
+This barbecue joint, opened in 2009 by the Concordia family, is where traditional bbq meets Filipino flavors.
 A sweet rice cake called bibingka inspires Park’s cornbread; whereas tri-tip, pulled pork, and short rib are accented with house sauces—one vinegar-based and the other swirls pineapple, soy, and cane sugar.
 Or go for Mama Leah’s Coconut Beef, a stew matched perfectly with sticky rice and Lilikoi ale.
 The Worker Wednesday Plate is a weekly special that features coconut beef, hot link medley, pulled pork, candy-coated chicken, veggie medley, cornbread bibingka, and rice.

 Bloom & Plume